Tips on Effectively Securing and Managing Grant Funds for Projects

 A crucial first step is to identify project targets for grant applications.
 Strategic planning sessions should include key stakeholders such as City staff, grant administrators, engineers, planners, and consultants.
 The goal is to collaborate and identify your community’s immediate and long-term needs.
 Make sure to consider how the funding will solve a problem as well as any negative impact if the project does not receive funding.
 Finally, create a budget that itemizes the various costs of the project.

 Next, prioritize projects based on their measurable impact on the community and stakeholders including population groups, schools, organizations, public utilities, churches, and the local municipality.
-Leverage existing data such as staff experience, repair history, system performance, previous studies, or engineering reports to determine each project’s priority.
+Leverage existing data such as staff experience, repair history, system performance, previous studies, or engineering reports determining each project’s priority.
 Your strategic planning team needs to collaborate to develop a recommended project that maximizes the available grant budget and has the highest potential for acceptance.

 PREPARE & SUBMIT GRANT APPLICATIONS